florencex5/Crude_Oil_Finance_Project_2/Analysis_Report.md

 ## Collaborative Action Points for different stakeholders
 1. **Oil Companies**
-   * *Mitigating "artificial" Tail Risk for a Better Economy Stability*
+   * *Mitigating "artificial" Tail Risk in The Energy Transition Period*
       * Oil companies must proactively address "artificial" tail risks, such as sudden supply chain changes, to ensure a stable economy.
 The 2023 instances of OPEC announcing oil production cuts underscore the importance of mitigating oil price volatility.
 Adjusting supply amounts is recognized as suboptimal for addressing both short-term profitability concerns and long-term development challenges, including navigating the energy transition and managing stress from potential "stranded assets."
       * Based on my prior crude oil spot pricing model utilizing supply side data such as weekly refiner and blender production, the R-squared (R2) value surpassing 90% attests to the model's accuracy.
 This high precision indicates the significance of quality input data, demonstrating that over 90% of the variability in weekly crude oil WTI prices can be reliably accounted for.
    * *Redefining Short-term Profitability in the Context of the Energy Transition*